m0rehman/ProjectEulerSolutions/README.md

-My solutions to the Project Euler problems for the purpose of learning Lua.
+Project Euler Solutions in Lua.
+Strictly for the purpose of learning Lua.